jamesgulliford57/heston-type-models/README.md

 - Exact simulation of diffusions
    - Simulate BM skeleton and accept/reject based on ratio of measures
    - Almost certainly doable but need to ascertain the benefits of this approach
+- Stochastic rate models
+   - Pricing and discounting with variable rates
+- Rough volatility models
+   - Recent paper suggest fractional Brownian motion better models stock prices
+   - Implement and compare with vanilla BM
+- Neural SDEs
+   - Learn drift and diffusion from real data
+   - Use torchsde
+- Greeks with automatic differentiation
+   - Use Jax to calculate Greeks on the fly
+- Multiple asset portfolios